Demographics of Texas: Race and ethnicity

+Hispanics and Latinos are the largest ethnic group in Texas, outnumbering non-Hispanic European Americans as of 2021.
+More than 11 million people claim Hispanic or Latin American ethnicity.
+This group forms over 37 percent of Texas's population.
+People of Mexican descent alone number over 9 million, and made up 31.7 percent of the population.
+The vast majority of the Hispanic/Latino population in the state is of Mexican descent, the next two largest groups are Salvadorans and Puerto Ricans.
+There are 385,716 Salvadorans and 269,448 Puerto Ricans in Texas.
+Other groups with large numbers in Texas include Hondurans, Guatemalans, Nicaraguans, and Cubans, among others.
+Historically, Hispanics in Texas were more likely than in some other states (such as California) to identify as white; according to the 2010 U.S. census, Texas was home to 6,304,207 White Hispanics and only 2,594,206 Hispanics of "some other race" (usually mestizo), compared to a majority of Hispanics identifying as "some other race" in California.
+However, self-identification among Hispanics has changed significantly from 2010 to 2020, partly due to changes in census methodology.
+According to the 2023 American Community Survey, only 2,740,386 Hispanics in Texas identified as White alone, while 9,035,783 Hispanics identified as "some other race" or "two or more races".

-As of 1980 German, Irish, and English Americans have made the three largest European ancestry groups in Texas.
-German Americans made up 11.3 percent of the population and number over 2.7 million members.
-Irish Americans made up 8.2 percent of the population and number over 1.9 million.
+In 1980, German, Irish, and English Americans were the three largest European ancestry groups in Texas.
+German Americans made up 11.3 percent of the population and numbered over 2.7 million members.
+Irish Americans made up 8.2 percent of the population and numbered over 1.9 million.
 There are roughly over 600,000 French Americans, 472,000 Italian Americans, 369,161 Scottish Americans, and 288,610 Polish Americans residing in Texas; these four ethnic groups made up 2.5 percent, 2.0 percent, 1.5 percent, and 1.0 percent of the population respectively.
 In the 1980 United States census the largest ancestry group reported in Texas was English with 3,083,323 Texans citing they were of English or mostly English ancestry, making them 27 percent of the state at the time.
 Their ancestry primarily goes back to the original thirteen colonies (the census of 1790 gives 48% of the population of English ancestry, together with 12% Scots and Scots-Irish, 4.5% other Irish, and 3% Welsh, for a total of 67.5% British and Irish; 13% were German, Swiss, Dutch, and French Huguenots; 19% were African American), thus many of them today identify as "American" in ancestry, though they are of predominantly British stock.
 In 2012 there were nearly 200,000 Czech Americans living in Texas, the largest number of any state.